Pytry/iqserver-gradle/README.md

 It works by downloading the configured version of the nexus-iq-server-cli tool, and wrapping it in a gradle "JavaExec" task.

+To use this project, you will need to build and publish it to your local; maven repository.
 ## DSL

 'xitikit.iqserver-gradle' provides an 'iqserver' dsl.
 Every property that is made available can be overwritten